swisspost/design-system/.changeset/mean-weeks-smell.md

 '@swisspost/design-system-styles': minor
 ---

-Adds a button story with an overview and two single button stories
+Added a button story with an overview and two single button stories.